 |Total Vocation Endowment Funds||$22,199,276|

 The Supreme Council provides a variety of printed materials to help councils work with their pastors and chaplains to promote vocations in their parishes.
-These materials are listed on the Order Form (#4343), which can be opened at this link, printed out, filled in and submitted to the Supply Department.
+To order these materials, officers should place an order through Supplies Online.

 Councils are especially encouraged to conduct a vocations awareness event on or near the World Day of Prayer for Vocations, observed each year on the Fourth Sunday of Easter.
 We recommend that all councils order the Vocations Poster (#2959), shown below.
 This poster should be placed in a prominent spot in your church to spread the message of the need for vocations.
 Ideally, after all Masses celebrated on the World Day of Prayer for Vocations, your council would distribute the Vocations Prayer Card(#1874) and the booklet on Father McGivney, A Model for Our Times (#5044).
 Councils may also set up a laptop to play the inspirational DVD “Everyone Has a Vocation to Love — What’s Yours?”(#50046).
 This DVD may be screened continuously during the vocations awareness event.